Details: Required resource app-76e70e7fdd.js was not loaded.

 How will my dog's results be given to me?

-Your dog’s results will be delivered in easily understandable, interactive ways that guide you to understanding your dog and caring for her better.
-We also facilitate conversations with your veterinarian with a veterinary report.
+Your dog’s results will be delivered online in easily understandable, interactive ways that guide you to understanding your dog and caring for them better.
+Additionally, we provide a Print Report, which is a PDF that can be downloaded or printed to share with others.
+We also facilitate conversations with your veterinarian with a Veterinary Report.
 We encourage you to discuss your dog's results with your vet.
 You should not take any action based on our tests until you have discussed the results with your vet.

 Something went wrong when I swabbed!
 What happens if my dog eats my swab, if I don't get enough DNA on the swab, or the sample sits in my mailbox all weekend?